-- all the 215 Lots considered in the assessment construct earthen mounds some may not - all the constructed mounds are of the maximum allowable size some may be smaller - all the constructed mounds are sited in locations representative of average conditions throughout the potential available area some may be sited in locations with a below average VxD.
+- all the 306 Lots considered in the assessment construct earthen mounds some may not - all the constructed mounds are of the maximum allowable size some may be smaller - all the constructed mounds are sited in locations representative of average conditions throughout the potential available area some may be sited in locations with a below average VxD.

 The cumulative development impact assessment has been simulated for the 1% AEP event, as this is the principal design event for flood planning purposes.
 It also happens to be around the magnitude at which the localised impacts of individual mounds in the Hunter River estuary floodplain are typically found to be greatest.
-Figure 20 presents the modelled flood level impact for the cumulative development assessment "worst case" scenario, i.e. that in which all 215 Lots construct mounds to the limit of the recommended criteria.
+Figure 19 presents the modelled flood level impact for the cumulative development assessment "worst case" scenario, i.e. that in which all 306 Lots construct mounds to the limit of the recommended criteria.
 It shows that the impacts of potential future development are relatively minor, with the recommended constraint criteria in place.

-The modelled peak flood level impacts are negligible (i.e. < 0.01 m) upstream of Hinton and Seaham and downstream of Woodberry and peak at around 0.05 m at Duckenfield.
+The modelled peak flood level impacts are negligible (i.e. < 0.01 m) upstream of Bolwarra and Seaham and downstream of Woodberry and peak at around 0.05 m at Duckenfield, and around 0.08 m between Hinton and Bolwarra.
 This is limited to an increase in flood level, with a negligible increase in flood extent.
 The impacted area also has few receptors aside from the communities that are directly benefitting from the developments.
 The most significant receptors in terms of flood impact are Seaham, Raymond Terrace and Morpeth where the peak flood levels are increased by around 0.04 m, 0.03 m and 0.02 m, respectively.
 Further, additional model simulations have found that a reduction in actual development from the maximum developable potential produces a similar reduction in flood level impacts.
 If only 80% of the maximum developable potential is realised, then the flood level impact at Raymond Terrace is reduced to around 0.02 m.
-If only 60% of the maximum developable potential is realised, then this is further reduced to around 0.01-0.02 m.
+If only 60% of the maximum developable potential is realised, then the flood level impact at Raymond Terrace is further reduced to around 0.01-0.02 m.

-Figure 21 presents the modelled flood velocity impact for the cumulative development assessment.
+Figure 20 presents the modelled flood velocity impact for the cumulative development assessment.
 This does not represent a true picture of likely impacts, as the actual velocity impacts will be highly localised to each individual mound location (unlike flood level impacts which are more widespread).
 However, it does have value in that it shows a negligible impact to the overall average flood velocities within the river channels or across the floodplain.